 Vegan Dogs: Nutrition and Precautions

-Countless vegan dogs thrive on their diets, and enjoy long and healthy lives.
-They rarely need the frequent veterinary tests that are required by vegan cats.
-What’s more, it’s usually easy to find vegan food your dog enjoys.
-Unlike cats, dogs rarely turn up their noses and walk away in disgust when you try to feed them something new.
-On the contrary, dogs cheerfully wolf down just about anything you set in front of them.
+Dogs can thrive on vegan diets, and enjoy long, healthy lives.
+Unlike cats, it’s relatively simple and straightforward meet their nutritional needs on a vegan diet.
+What’s more, they’ll typically devour vegan dog food without any prodding.
+In stark contrast to cats, dogs won’t turn up their noses and walk away in disgust when you try to feed them something new.
+On the contrary, they’ll cheerfully wolf down just about anything you set in front of them.

 That said, some precautions are nevertheless appropriate when switching your dog to vegan food.
-This article will tell you the main things you need to know.
+This article covers what you need to know.

 Advice for Feeding Dogs

-Never abruptly change your dog’s diet, as doing so commonly causes all sorts of digestive problems.
+Never abruptly change your dog’s diet, as doing so commonly causes digestive problems.
 Instead, mix in about 10 percent vegan food to your dog’s current diet, and step up this percentage by another 10 percent every couple of days.

-It’s wise to bring your dog in for a checkup a couple weeks after completing the transition to vegan dog food, and annually thereafter.
-The dreaded struvite urinary crystals that commonly afflict vegan cats are unlikely to appear in dogs eating a proper diet.
+You ought to take your dog to a veterinary checkup a couple weeks after completing the transition to vegan dog food, and annually thereafter.
+The dreaded struvite urinary crystals that commonly afflict vegan cats are unlikely to appear in dogs eating a properly planned diet.
 Despite that, these crystals still merit attention, since they can produce severe health problems.

-Several companies that make vegan dog food.
-Check out our Vegan Dog Food page for a list of popular brands of vegan dog food and treats.
+Several companies make vegan dog food.
+Check out my vegan dog food page for a list of popular brands of vegan dog food and treats.
 Whatever brand you buy, make sure the product meets the nutritional standards of the US Association of American Feed Control Officials (AAFCO).
 Contact the manufacturer if the packaging fails to disclose this information.

 Canned or Kibble Dog Food?

-For dogs who are likely to develop struvite crystals, the added liquid in canned foods can help to prevent these crystals from forming.
+For dogs likely to develop struvite crystals, the liquid present in canned foods can help prevent these crystals from forming.

 If you can’t afford canned food, you can add water to kibble just before serving.
 If struvite crystals are not a concern, kibble is probably the wisest choice.
 It’ll save you a lot of money over canned vegan food, plus better protect your dog’s dental health.